Frequently Asked Questions

 5. Where can I find information on external funding opportunities?

-To facilitate sponsored research, WCSU subscribes to Pivot, a valuable search tool for locating funding opportunities, fellowships, and research collaborators.
-Pivot provides access to the most comprehensive global source of funding opportunities.
-You can access Pivot from any on-campus computer by going to http://pivot.cos.com.
-To use Pivot off campus, you need a Pivot account.
+To facilitate sponsored research, WCSU subscribes to SPINPlus, the world's largest database of funding opportunities.
+You can access SPINPlus from any on-campus computer by going to http://www.infoedglobal.com.
+To use SPINPlus off campus, and for added functionality like saving searches and activating SMARTS e-mail notifications, you need to create a username and password.

 - The single most important advice: follow the application guidelines!
 State your objectives clearly, demonstrate a compelling need for the proposed research or activity, offer evidence of your ability to complete the project successfully, and leverage previous grants, if possible.